inderpal2406/markdown/README.md

   - Second item in B.
 ```

 We can add numbers also in addition to plain bullets.
-For example,
+Irrespective of how we specify the numbers, alphabets, bullets in nested lists, Markdown will decide the format on its own For example,
 1. Item A.
    - First Item in A.
    - Second Item in A.